Atsuko Ikeda: Biography

 On 10 October 1952, Princess Yori married Takamasa Ikeda (池田 隆政, Ikeda Takamasa), the eldest son of former Marquis Nobumasa Ikeda and a direct descendant of the last daimyō of Okayama Domain, whom she had met at a Japanese tea ceremony at Kōraku-en gardens.
 The couple were engaged after only six months, but wedding plans had to be postponed due to the death of her grandmother Empress Teimei in 1951 and subsequent period of mourning.
 Upon her marriage, Princess Yori became the second daughter of an emperor to relinquish her status as a member of the Japanese imperial family and become a commoner upon marriage, in accordance with the 1947 Imperial Household Law.
 She also gave up an annual imperial allowance worth ¥650,000 ($1,800) at the time.
 The groom's father and the bride's mother, the Empress, were first cousins, making the couple second cousins.

 The former princess relocated to Okayama Prefecture, where her husband, a wealthy cattle rancher, served as director of the Ikeda Zoo outside of Okayama city for over fifty years.

 In 1965, she was hospitalized with sepsis, which was a cause of great concern for the Imperial Family, as her elder sister Shigeko Higashikuni had already died of stomach cancer.

 In October 1988, Ikeda succeeded her ailing elder sister, Kazuko Takatsukasa, as the most sacred priestess (saishu) of the Ise Grand Shrine.
 She served in that capacity until 19 June 2017, whereupon she was succeeded by her niece, Sayako Kuroda.
-She also served as the Chairperson of the Association of Shinto Shrines until June 2017.
+She serves as the honorary head (総裁, Sōsai) of the Association of Shinto Shrines.

-The former princess adopted Motohiro Nozu CEO of Kabaya in April 2024.
+The former princess adopted Motohiro Nozu, who is CEO of Kabaya, in April 2024.
 About 10 years earlier she and her husband were already having talks about adopting someone to continue the Ikeda line.
 However, the adoption does not solve the Ikeda family's survival because Motohiro and his wife have no children.
 Motohiro and his wife also changed their last name to Ikeda.